joe-castle/timrjs/README.md

 #### Global Helper Methods
 There are also a number of helper methods available on the Global Timr function.
 These are all internal functions used for creating Timrs, but could be useful on their own.
- - `Timr.validate` - Validates the startTime.
+ - `Timr.validate` - Validates the startTime and returns it converted to seconds.
    - Checks validity of time string.
    - Ensures provided time is a number or a string.
    - Ensures provided time does not exceed '23:59:59'.